What Happens When You Inject OxyContin?

 - You experience physical side effects when you aren’t taking the drug (withdrawal)

-For those who need help with addiction, treatment for opioid abuse is available and has proven to be effective.
-Treatment is the single best way to safeguard against continued drug abuse and the effects it can have on your life.
+For those who need help with addiction, treatment for opioid use is available and has proven to be effective.
+Treatment is the single best way to safeguard against continued drug use and the effects it can have on your life.

 Where Do People Get OxyContin?